Steiner-254/Cyfrin-Updraft-Course/Begginer/Smart contract development with Solidity/Section 3 - Fund Me/Lessons18.md

 >> `call:` Most flexible, requires careful handling, forwards gas.

 2. 📕 Why is it necessary to convert an address to a *`payable`* type before sending Ether to it?
+- Answer:

+>> This allows the sending of eth crypto, without that sending the crypto will not go through.

 3. 🧑‍💻 Implement a function `callAmountTo` using `call` to send Ether from the contract to an address provided as an argument.
 Ensure the function handles failures appropriately.